+The new G.S.
+75-159 makes violation of either of the two above new statutes a Class 1 misdemeanor.
 Because these are new offenses, there is no historic data available for cost projections, and as such Fiscal Research is unable to provide any cost projections for this bill.
-Please refer to the Operating Expenses section below for the average costs of a Class I felony and Class 1 misdemeanor.
+Please refer to the Operating Expenses section below for the average costs of Class 1 misdemeanors.